cloudways-lab/dboptimize/README.md

 These are common WP-DBOptimize commands used in various situations:

     version              Display version of WP-DbOptimize
     sites                Display list of sites in a WP multisite installation. optimizations        Display available optimizations
     do-optimization      Do selected optimization
+    time                 Adding time in Weeks

 To run all optimizations
 > wp dboptimize do-optimization all